Compaq Deskpro 386: Specifications

 Instead of integrating memory on the motherboards, Compaq put the RAM chips on a daughtercard that plugs into a 32-bit bus slot on the motherboard.
 This slot is bespoke to the Deskpro 386 and allows the transfer of information to and from the bus in 32-bit words.
-For the initial models, the daughtercard carries 1 MiB of RAM stock, able to take up to 2 MiB (half of its RAM sockets are unpopulated).
-The daughtercard itself contains a slot that can hold a special "piggyback" card that carries 4 MiB of RAM stock, upgradable up to 8 MiB.
-The highest amount of RAM that Compaq offered in this daughtercard-and-piggyback-card arrangement on the initial release of the Deskpro 386 was 10 MiB.
-Additional RAM may be installed as upgrade cards in any of the sixteen-bit ISA expansion slots—with the understanding that this imposes a speed bottleneck because of the ISA's 16-bit data path.
+For the initial models, the daughtercard carries 1 MB of RAM stock, and can be expanded to take up to 2 MB (half of its RAM sockets are unpopulated).
+The daughtercard itself contains a slot that can hold a special "piggyback" card that carries 4 MB of RAM stock, upgradable up to 8 MB.
+The highest amount of RAM that Compaq offered in this daughtercard-and-piggyback-card arrangement on the initial release of the Deskpro 386 was 10 MB.
+Additional RAM may be installed as upgrade cards in any of the 16-bit ISA expansion slots—with the understanding that this imposes a speed bottleneck because of the ISA's 16-bit data path.